NecroPrism4/docker_lampp/README.md

 ## Getting Started

-###1.
-Clone this repository to your local machine:
+You can clone this repository to your local machine:

 ```git clone <repository-url>```